What is a NAICS Code?

 NAICS Code Directory & Lookup- Look up and identify NAICS Codes by Keyword or code number

 NAICS-to-SIC Cross Reference - Convert NAICS Codes to SIC Codes

-The United States Office of Management and Budget has stated that the publication of a 2017 NAICS United States Manual or supplement is planned for January 2017.
+The United States Office of Management and Budget has released the publication of the 2017 NAICS United States Manual in January 2017.